-It is to be noted that since the coupling processes between any charged species (e.g., electrons) and neutrals occur at very high frequencies, they have been hardly detected (or not detected) in observations historically.
-This makes it difficult to directly study the significance of PIPs in the solar atmosphere.
+We note that since the coupling processes between any charged species (e.g., electrons) and neutrals occur at very high frequencies, they have been hardly detected (or not detected) in observations historically.
+Such a limitation makes it difficult to directly study the significance of PIPs in the solar atmosphere.
 However, the advent of new observatories, e.g., Daniel K. Inouye Solar Telescope (DKIST), NASA's multi-slit Explorer (MUSE), could make it possible to provide a sufficient amount of observational data that will shed light on the small-scale high-frequency dynamics in the solar atmosphere, giving new insights into the physics of partially ionized solar plasmas.
-Thus, observations and modeling of PIPs are both crucial for new frontiers of solar plasma physics \cite{hillier2025}.
+Thus, observations and modeling of PIPs are both crucial for new frontiers of solar plasma physics \citep{hillier2025}.